CJL is always making improvements around camp. Here are a few of our latest projects...

-CJL introduced a new high ropes element in 2014: the lily pads.
-The lily pads are thrilling and challenging, but what we like best is that every girl can be involved and active while one girl is in the air.
+CJL introduced a new high ropes element in 2014: the "Lily Pads."
+The Lily Pads are both thrilling and challenging, but what we like best is that every girl can be involved and active while one girl is in the air.
 The new element was purchased with funds donated by the CJL Alumnae Association.

-Romany and Oakledge will have updated bathroom facilities for 2015!
+Romany and Oakledge got updated bathroom facilities in 2015.
 The bathroom facilities in these units will now include a fourth shower stall, and the trough-style sinks have been replaced with individual sinks.
 They look great!

-Four Winds, the unit that houses our counselors-in-training (ages 16 and 17), is getting new cabins!
-The design for the first new cabin was designed by alumna architect Julie Saunders McDaniel – they’re bigger than the old cabins and have better ventilation.
-The first new cabin was constructed for the summer of 2013, and by the summer of 2015, there will be a total of five new cabins were completed by the summer of 2015.
+Four Winds, the unit that houses our counselors-in-training (ages 16 and 17), has new cabins.
+The new cabins were designed by alumna Architect Julie Saunders McDaniel – they’re a bit bigger than the old cabins and have better ventilation.
+The first new cabin was constructed for the summer of 2013, and a total of five new cabins were completed by the summer of 2015.

 Thanks to the generous donations of CJL alums, a new Laurel Ledge unit kitchen was constructed in 2017!
 Located between the Soft Rocks and Little River, Laurel Ledge was a unit for CJL’s oldest campers.
 It was used from the late 1960s until 1977.
 Even after the unit closed, the Laurel Ledge unit kitchen continued to be used as a program area for many years.
 Finally, the structure was torn down due to safety concerns, except for the original fireplace, which was saved and could be seen for several years standing near the Soft Rocks.
 The new Laurel Ledge unit kitchen is very similar to the original structure and will be used by classes, units, and for Saturday night dinners.